albert-carreras/habby-web/docs/features/statistics.md

 ## Overview

-Habby provides comprehensive statistics and metrics to help users visualize their progress in journaling, habit tracking, and goal achievement.
+habby provides comprehensive statistics and metrics to help users visualize their progress in journaling, habit tracking, and goal achievement.
 The Stats view offers insights into patterns and trends over time.

 ## Features